 How to use isolated margin

-To activate isolated margin on your crypto exchange, follow these instructions:
+To activate the isolated margin on your crypto exchange, follow these instructions:

 - Log in to your exchange